-449 4.
+454 4.
 Conclusion

 This article outlines the procedure used for collecting a relatively pure sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
 MPE contamination was removed under the assumption that it is the convolution of the SPE distribution from multiple times.

-The SPE templates were extracted for each DOM and each season in the IceCube and DeepCore detectors and investigated for correlations with hardware-related features.
+The SPE templates were extracted for each DOM and each season in the IceCube detector and investigated for time dependent behaviour and correlations with hardware-related features.
 Neither detector shows more than a 0.1% deviation in any of the fitted parameters over the investigated seasons, in agreement with Ref.
 [8].
 Yearly variations in the fit parameters are consistent with statistical fluctuations.
-The HQE DOMs were found to have a smaller peak-to-valley ratio than the NQE DOMs, as well as an overall -3.34 \pm 0.01% lower mean charge.
-Similarly, DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.
-The origin of this difference is still under investigation.
+The HQE DOMs were found to have a smaller peak-to-valley ratio than the Standard QE DOMs, as well as an overall $-3.34 \pm 0.01\%$ lower mean charge.
+The DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.

 The SPE templates were implemented into the MC simulation production chain and the results were compared to the default charge distribution (TA0003).
-A significant improvement in the description of the low-level variables, total charge per DOM, and total charge per event over the number of channels was shown.
+A significant improvement in the description of the low-level variables, total charge per DOM and total charge per event over the number of channels, was shown.
 IceCube includes a systematic that scales the bare efficiency of the DOMs to maintain agreement with a quantity known from lab or in-ice measurements.
 After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to percent level changes in the measured charge.

-The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was $2.00 \pm 0.03\%$ larger than expected.
+The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was $2.00\pm0.03\%$ larger than expected.
 This will be accounted for in future IceCube data reprocessing and simulation.

-473 Acknowledgments
+7 Acknowledgments

-We acknowledge the support from the following agencies: U.S. National Science Foundation - Office of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-475 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 476 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 477 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 478 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 479 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-480 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 481 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-482 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 483 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 484 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-485 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 486 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 487 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 488 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 489 Danish National Research Foundation (DNRF), Denmark.
-490
+We acknowledge the support from the following agencies: U.S. National Science Foundation - Of-478 fice of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-479 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 480 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 481 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 482 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 483 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-484 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 485 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Research (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 487 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 488 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-489 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 490 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 491 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 492 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 493 Danish National Research Foundation (DNRF), Denmark.
+494